HL7/US-Core/source/pages/all-meds.md

 - [MedicationRequest]({{ site.data.fhir.path }}medicationrequest.html): Represents an authorization to dispense and administer a medication (aka prescription or order).
 - [MedicationDispense]({{ site.data.fhir.path }}medicationdispense.html): Represents a response to a prescription - provision of a supply of a medication.
 - [MedicationAdministration]({{ site.data.fhir.path }}medicationadministration.html): Represents the consumption or administration of a medication.
-- [MedicationRequest]({{ site.data.fhir.path }}MedicationRequest.html): Represents the record for past present and future medications use.
+- [MedicationStatement]({{ site.data.fhir.path }}MedicationStatement.html): Represents the record for past present and future medications use.

 Details about each resource can be found in the FHIR specification.
 A general discussion regarding the interaction between these resources is described in the FHIR [Medications Module]({{ site.data.fhir.path }}medications-module.html) and the [Guide to Resources]({{ site.data.fhir.path }}resourceguide.html) Sections.